Susana465/Bias-and-Reproducibility-Poster/README.md

 ## 3. Data Analysis
 ### 3.1.
 What's the Bias here?
 Who is your research serving?
 Am I continuing an ableist bias to “fix” individuals?
 Racist bias?
 Sexist bias?
 The list is quite endless.
 There is a historical bias in how science has been made.
 This affects the present of how science is still being done.
+There is a need to deconolize science.
 - [Good book on historical bias of Mental Health Sciences/Neuroscience](https://pmpress.org.uk/product/warp-weft/)
 - [Who makes science?: Identity and positionality](https://the-turing-way.netlify.app/ethical-research/self-reflection/sr-positionality.html?highlight=bias)